Student Assembly Passes Resolution to Mandate Content Warnings in Classroom, Heated Discussion of Slating for Upcoming Elections

 Following this, Pedro Da Silveira ’25, vice president of internal operations, and Freshman Representative Andrew Richmond ’25 presented Resolution 32.
 The resolution aimed to correct a technical issue within Resolution 29, which added slating to the election rules and passed during last week’s meeting.

-However, many members of the Student Assembly who were opposed to Resolution 29 — or more specifically, opposed to slating — spoke up to go back to Resolution 29’s original format that did not include slating, as they said it can create a toxic environment.
+However, many members of the S.A. who were opposed to Resolution 29 — or more specifically, opposed to slating — spoke up to go back to Resolution 29’s original format that did not include slating, as they said it can create a toxic environment.

 “Slating of an entire group of people can lead to cliques of people and political parties and it becomes difficult for others to even run,” said Naveen Sharma ’24, chair of office of ethics.